NX1X/Windows-Privacy-Toolkit/README.md

 - ✅ **Understand the changes being made**

 The author is not responsible for any issues arising from the use of these scripts.
 If you encounter problems, use System Restore to revert changes.

----

-## 🌟 Star This Repo

-If this toolkit helped you, give it a ⭐ on GitHub!

----

 **Privacy is a right, not a privilege.
 Take it back.** 🛡️